Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Papua Travel Logistics

-5. Island Cheat Sheet: Which is for You?
+5. 2026 Island Cheat Sheet: Which is for You?

 Island Best For...
-Vibe Budget
+Vibe & Logistics Daily Budget (USD)

-Java Culture, Volcanoes, History Busy, Historic $
+Java Culture, Volcanoes, Temples Busy, Great Train Network, Historic $30 - $60

 Ready to explore the real Indonesia?
-Start your visa application now.

 FAQ - Traveling Indonesia's Islands